 Graham is interested in all areas of Surgery esp.
 Orthopaedics and General Soft Tissue Surgery.
 His interests however also include Diagnostic Imaging and Ophthalmology.
 Graham has been lecturing extensively across the UK and also in Europe and is an Editor for Equus Vetstream.
 Graham has published over 60 referred papers and book chapters and is one of the editors of the book ‘Clinical Equine Medicine, Surgery and Reproduction’.
 He has furthermore been the team vet for the British Driving Team from 1994-2000 and for the British Dressage and British Vaulting Teams in 2002.
 Graham was also a FEI veterinary delegate at the Athens 2004 Olympics.Full details

 David qualified from University College Dublin in 2003, before travelling to New York where he worked for four years in equine veterinary practice.
 Subsequently returning to Ireland he completed one year in private practice.
 In 2009, David established his own equine ambulatory practice, focusing on imaging and treatment of equine athletes.
 David completed an MSc programme in 2014 completing his thesis on the use of intraoperative ultrasound.
-He completed his large animal surgery residency programme in his alma mater - UCD in 2017 and is currently working at Bourton Vale Equine Clinic, Gloucester, UK.Full details
+He completed his large animal surgery residency programme in his alma mater - UCD in 2017 and is now at Philip Leverhulme Equine Hospital - the teaching hospital of the University of Liverpool.Full details

 United StatesMore Info